Tun Tun Aung

-Tun Tun Aung is one of Myanmar's top professional bodybuilders and a personal trainer and winner of Mr Asia 2016.
+Tun Tun Aung (ထွန်းထွန်းအောင်) is one of Myanmar's top professional bodybuilders and a personal trainer and winner of Mr Asia 2016.

 At 2017, he won gold medals in Asian Bodybuilding and Fitness Championships from Bhutan.
 He received 2017 Myanmar Best Athlete Award.

 Career

 He competed at World Bodybuilding and Physique Sports Championship in 2010.
 He was placed in the top 5.

 In 2017, he was awarded gold medal in Asian Bodybuilding and Fitness Championships from Bhutan.
 And the next year, he was also awarded silver medal at 10th`World Bodybuilding And Physique Sports Championship in Chiang Mai, Thailand.

 At 2019, he grabbed the silver medal with Nhin Nhin Aye at the Mixed Pairs Open event from Thailand.